-To stay relevant, businesses need to deliver a consistent and cohesive brand experience across all sales and marketing channels — whether they’re accessed digitally, in brick-and-mortar locations, or both.
-It’s about connecting the dots across your digital and physical presence, and that’s where an effective omnichannel strategy comes into play.
+To stay relevant, businesses need to deliver a cohesive and consistent brand experience across all sales and marketing channels, whether they’re accessed digitally, in brick-and-mortar locations, or both.
+It’s about connecting the dots across your digital and physical presence.
+That’s where an effective omnichannel strategy comes into play.

 For David Rusenko, the head of eCommerce at Square, the definition of a winning omnichannel strategy hasn’t changed, but consumer expectations have.

 “As in everything, expectations rise,” he says.
 “Expectations for what was considered omnichannel three years ago was ‘buy online, pick up in store’— called BOPIS in retail.
 That’s just table stakes now.”

 Square for Retail